-A partner in the Bankruptcy and Corporate Reorganization Department, Jake has broad experience advising a variety of clients in bankruptcy cases and corporate restructurings, including debtors, official and ad hoc creditor committees and distressed investment funds.
-Jake’s company-side representations include Cumulus Media, Pinnacle Agriculture Holdings and AbitibiBowater, and recent creditor-side matters include representing the ad hoc committees in the restructurings of Texas Competitive Electric Holdings Company, Pacific Exploration, Dynegy and Aspect Software.
+A partner in the Restructuring Department, Jacob Adlerstein has broad experience advising a variety of clients in bankruptcy cases and corporate restructurings, including debtors, official and ad hoc creditor committees and distressed investment funds.
+Jake’s company-side representations include Hexion, Cumulus Media, Pinnacle Agriculture Holdings and AbitibiBowater, and recent creditor-side matters include the restructurings of Associated Materials, GNC Holdings, PDVSA, EP Energy, Bellatrix Exploration, Texas Competitive Electric Holdings Company, Pacific Exploration, Dynegy and Aspect Software.

 Awards and Recognitions

 Jake has been recognized by The Legal 500 and he was named in Lawdragon’s inaugural list of “500 Leading U.S. Bankruptcy & Restructuring Lawyers.”
 In 2016, Jake’s work in Aspect Software’s chapter 11 case was recognized by The M&A Advisor in their Turnaround Awards as their “Information Technology Deal of the Year (Over $250MM).”
 He regularly participates on panels sponsored by industry organizations, including Practising Law Institute.

 CREDITOR, PRIVATE EQUITY SPONSOR AND ACQUIRER EXPERIENCE